-Key data relating to the emissions trend Total emission (1990): 2928 tonnes Total emission (2017): 95 tonnes Emission reduction 1990-2017: 97% Largest source category (1990): Road Transport (74%) Largest source category (2017): Industrial Processes (41%)
+Key data relating to the emissions trend Total emission (1990): 2921 tonnes Largest source category (1990): Road Transport (74%) Total emission (2018): 93 tonnes Largest source category (2018): Industrial Processes (43%) Emission reduction 1990-2018: 97%

 Road Transport was the largest source sector of lead emissions until 1999.
 Lead was used as an anti-knocking additive in petrol.
 From 1990, the sales of unleaded petrol increased, particularly as a result of the increased use of cars fitted with three-way catalysts.
 Leaded petrol was then phased out from general sale at the end of 1999, giving rise to the large emissions reduction observable in Figure 2-6.